This is the secret to a successful LinkedIn InMail

 4. Question about [insert one of their goals you found online]

-5. I’ve put together a report on your company’s [business area or strategy].
+5. I have compiled a report on your company’s [business area or strategy].
 Would you like to see it?

 6. Hi [insert person’s first name], [insert your question]